xianchaoxiu/xianchaoxiu.github.io/talks/index.md

 ### 2026

-* Flow Matching for Vision-Language-Action Models <br>
+* ChatOPT: An Open-Source Large Language Model for Optimization <br>
  International Conference on Optimization: Techniques and Applications (ICOTA) <br>